HCS Score

 But this is where Solana carries a more notable concern than some other halal-rated blockchains.
 The Solana ecosystem has become strongly associated with meme coin speculation, NFT trading hype, highly volatile token launches, and speculative DeFi activities.

-This doesn't make Solana itself haram.
+This does not make Solana itself haram.
 The blockchain is neutral technology.
-But the speculative culture within the Solana ecosystem is more pronounced than on some other networks — and it's honestly reflected in the HCS score.
+But the speculative culture within the Solana ecosystem is more pronounced than on some other networks and it is honestly reflected in the HCS score.

 Muslim investors who engage with the Solana ecosystem need to be especially mindful about which applications and tokens they interact with.